romanowski/blog/toolfriendly-lambdas.md

 ```

 So let's put a breakpoint in our lambda and debug it.
 Breakpoint hit.
 Great.
 But wait we are outside of our lambda.

 Ok, let's start again.

 And again.

 And again.

 And yeah, we are finally inside our lambda.
-It is happy case.
-In some situations our program just end.
+In happy case.
+Sometimes our program just end.

-Why?
+## Why?

 JDI is line based.
-And our line holds code for:
+Our line holds code for:
 -create new instance of our lambda
 -create CanBuildFrom for our return type and collection type
 -call of map function
 -invoking our lambda for each element

-Pretty much in one line.
+A lot for one line.
+That is why breapoint it hit multiple times.
+We cannot blame tooling for this.

 ## Solution